mishra-aayush/filterr/README.md

 # Image Processing Application

 A Python Application to add filters to images.
-It has a Tkinter based GUI and allows the user to add opencv filters such as Grayscale, Gaussian Blur, Negative, Sepia, Edged and Contrast Limited Adaptive Histogram Equalization.
+It has a Tkinter based GUI and allows the user to add OpenCV filters such as Grayscale, Gaussian Blur, Negative, Sepia, Edged and Contrast Limited Adaptive Histogram Equalization.

 ## Working of the Application